-Safe and effective care: Reduce the number of long-term care residents (without a diagnosis of psychosis) who are given antipsychotic medication.
+Safe and effective care: Reduce the percentage of long-term care residents (without a diagnosis of psychosis) who are given antipsychotic medication.

-Reduce the number of long-term care residents who had a worsened stage 2-4 pressure injury Reduce the number of LTC residents who fell in the 30 days leading up to their assessment
+Reduce the number of falls of long-term care residents (who fell in the 30 days leading up to their assessment).